- Publications and resources

 How do I get my instrument rating?

 To gain your instrument rating you need to hold at least a private pilot licence, study the aeronautical knowledge syllabus and pass the instrument rating examination.
-You also need to complete flight training at a Part 141 or Part 142 training operator for:
+You also need to complete flight training at a Part 141 flight training operator for:

 - an aircraft instrument endorsement (the category must be the same as the aircraft used in the flight test) and